-- Discussion in weekly tutorials and/or written comments on returned tutorial work. - Termly reports on OxCORT. - Written comments on your lab reports, and the mark you receive for the lab reports and notebook entries. - Feedback on your answers to college collections (mock exams). - Exam marks. - Discussion of work submitted for revision tutorials. - Your scores in the Y1 on-line maths guizzes. - Discussion of work submitted for Y1 and Y2 Maths classes. - Marks and comments on your Y1 Crystallography classwork. - Comments and peer review on your Y2 Business Plan talks. - Comments and Peer review on your Y2 Materials Selection poster. - Comments on your Part II (Y4) Research Project talks. - Comments on your progress by your team design project supervisor, by Senior Demonstrators for the modelling and characterisation modules and by your Part II project supervisor.
+- Discussion in weekly tutorials and/or written comments on returned tutorial work. - Termly reports on TMS. - Written comments on your lab reports, and the mark you receive for the lab reports and notebook entries. - Comments from Junior Demonstrators on your use of your laboratory notebook. - Feedback on your answers to college collections (mock exams). - Exam marks. - Discussion of work submitted for revision tutorials. - Your scores in the Y1 on-line maths guizzes. - Discussion of work submitted for Y1 and Y2 Maths classes. - Marks and comments on your Y1 Crystallography classwork. - Comments and peer review on your Y2 Business Plan talks. - Comments and Peer review on your Y2 Materials Selection poster. - Comments on your Part II (Y4) Research Project talks. - Comments on your progress by your team design project supervisor, by Senior Demonstrators for the modelling and characterisation modules and by your Part II project supervisor.